-A protagonist is the central character or leading figure in poetry, narrative, novel or any other story.
+A protagonist is the central character or leading figure in poetry, narrative, nove,l or any other story.
 A protagonist is sometimes called a “hero” by the audience or readers.
-The word originally came from the Greek language and in Greek drama which refers to the person who led the chorus.
+The word originally came from the Greek language, and in Greek drama it refers to the person who led the chorus.
 Later on, the word started being used as a term for the first actor in order of performance.

-Iago in Othello could be identified as the protagonist of the novel because he played a central role in all the controversies of the play.
+Iago in Shakespeare’s Othello could be identified as the protagonist of the novel because he played a central role in all the controversies of the play.
 The question here would be that, even though he was a central character, was he really the lead character too?
-Such a kind of indistinctness generally results in completely different interpretations of whether the said character is a protagonist or not.
+This type of indistinctness generally results in completely different interpretations of whether the said character is a protagonist or not.

 Protagonist Examples from Cinema

 In the movie Star Wars the character of Luke Skywalker was developed by George Lucas.
 He plays an outwardly naïve farm boy.
-Luke desperately wants a life different from his regular monotonous existence.
-After his uncle and aunt’s demise, he has no other choice but to join forces with Obi-wan Kenobe.
-Luke later on matures to understand the customs of force.
+Luke desperately wants a life different from his monotonous existence.
+After his uncle’s and aunt’s demise, he has no other choice but to join forces with Obi-wan Kenobe.
+Luke later matures to understand the customs of The Force.
 His antagonist in the movie is Darth Vader, who turns out to be Luke’s father.
 They both get into a major conflict but eventually Luke succeeds.

 Function of Protagonist

 A protagonist is a very important tool used in developing a story.
-There are different terms used for a protagonist such as a hero, focal character, central character, main character, etc. Regardless of what title you give a protagonist, s/he remains the key ingredient in the development of the story, which is why the story revolves around him/her.
-More often than not the protagonist is fair and virtuous and is always found supporting the moral good.
+There are different terms used for a protagonist, such as hero, focal character, central character, and main character.
+Regardless of what title you give a protagonist, he or she remains the key ingredient in the development of the story, which is why the story revolves around him or her.
+More often than not the protagonist is fair and virtuous, and is always found supporting the moral good.
 Further in the plot the protagonist may undergo some change, which will probably be the climax of the story.

 Being the central element puts grave responsibilities on the shoulders of a protagonist.
-Since, the story revolves around the protagonist; s/he is the one who has to work as an emotional heart of the story, helping the audience connect with it on a basic level.
-A well-constructed protagonist attracts the audience emotionally and lets them relate to the joys, fears and hopes of the character in the story.
+Since, the story revolves around the protagonist, he is the one who has to work as an emotional heart of the story, helping the audience connect with it on a basic level.
+A well-constructed protagonist attracts the audience emotionally, and lets them relate to the joys, fears, and hopes of the character in the story.

-Some stories weave many characters into an ensemble story but even in such stories there is one character that is more important to the story than the rest.
-For instance, in The Lord of the Rings trilogy there are many characters that have great significance to the story but Frodo Baggins is the one who stands out because everyone else’s destiny rests in his hands.
+Some stories weave many characters into an ensemble story, but even in such stories there is often one character that is more important to the story than the rest.
+For instance, in The Lord of the Rings trilogy there are many characters that have great significance to the story, but Frodo Baggins is the one who stands out, because everyone else’s destiny rests in his hands.